jessmstitt/snag-gaps/README.md

 Project: Forest canopy gaps around individual snags vs live trees

-Purpose of script: Overview of the structure and files for the snag-gaps project, built in tandem with a manuscript entitled
+Purpose: Overview of the structure and files for the snag-gaps project, built in tandem with a manuscript entitled
       "Characterizing individual tree-level snags using airborne
       lidar-derived forest canopy gaps within closed-canopy conifer forests"